atomicframeworks/Threadable.js/README.md

 ## Examples
 The example will iterate through the data array creating a new worker for each element in the array.
 Each worker will execute the Fibonacci function with the element as the argument.

+When all workers have completed the returned mapped array will be passed to the .then() Promise callback.

 ```js

 function fibonacci(n) {